feynon/carlosbecker.com/content/posts/goreleaser-v1/index.md

 - [Renamed master to main](https://medium.com/idealo-tech-blog/inclusive-language-in-tech-82b19b34b7cf) on both GoReleaser and nFPM
 - Some bug fixing (as always)

+If it feel like a regular GoReleaser v0.x release, it's because it is.
+The biggest change here is that we're leaving v0! 😅

 ## Thanks

-And a big thank you to everyone that helps with code, issues, money, support and whatnot.
+And a big __thank you__ to everyone that helps with code, issues, money, support and whatnot.

 I really appreciate it!
 You all make OpenSource and Indie development a bit easier! 💙